CaptainAbdullah/Line-Coding-Schemes/README.md

 7. AML (Alternate Mark Inversion)
 8. 2B1Q

-These schemes are implemented in the attached file "lineCodingSchemes.py" I used matplotlib of python to plot graph of the generated signal.
+These schemes are implemented in the attached file "lineCodingSchemes.py".
+I used matplotlib to plot graph of the generated signal.
 This code has a little issue.
 In all schemes, we need to append 1 in list "y" to generate exact pattern of the scheme.

 You can take this code and try to update this source code.
 You can also send me solutions to this issue!